-In that first post I also explained how I chose “THAT ‘WASP’ NAME.”
+Also in that first post, I explained how I chose “THAT ‘WASP’ NAME.”

 Moving right along, on March 18 I posted Jeremiah and the Parable of the Dirty Underwear.
 For the Bible version, see Jeremiah 13:1-11.
 (An “interesting read.”)
 It also cited a Harry Golden essay with a similar story.
 As to that I wrote, “few people would use ‘schmooze’ and ‘death’ in the same sentence, let alone the same title, but Golden did.”